btrettel/flt/docs/genunits-todo.md

 # genunits to-do

+- Post on Intel Fortran forum thanking them for the genunits fix and add new test with AD.
 - Add `**` operator for `unitless` as that stays `unitless`.
 - Generic `linspace` and `linf_norm`
 - Add and test comparison operators for `real` for `unitless`.